 Findings from other recent studies investigating JOL reactivity with cue-target word pairs are similarly consistent with a relational encoding account.
-Recently, Rivers, Janes, Dunlosky, Witherby, and Tauber (2023) had participants complete a questionnaire following either silently reading or providing JOLs for related and unrelated cue-target word pairs.
-Consistent with a relational encoding account, a majority of their participants (68.7% in Experiment 1 and 80.4% in Experiment 2) indicated that perceived cue-target relations were the single strongest factor influencing the magnitude of their JOLs.
+Recently, Rivers, Janes, Dunlosky, Witherby, and Tauber (2023) had participants complete a questionnaire following either silent reading or providing JOLs for related and unrelated cue-target word pairs.
+Consistent with a relational encoding account, most of their participants (68.7% in Experiment 1 and 80.4% in Experiment 2) reported that perceived cue-target relations were the single strongest factor influencing the magnitude of their JOLs.
 Additionally, Halamish and Undorf (2023) tested for JOL reactivity using related, identical, and unrelated cue-target pairs and, at test, had participants indicate whether a previously studied target had been paired with a related, identical, or unrelated cue at encoding.
-While both related and identical pairs showed positive reactivity compared to unrelated pairs, relatedness judgments elicited at test were most accurate for related pairs.
+While both related and identical pairs showed positive reactivity compared to unrelated pairs, cue-type judgments elicited at test were most accurate for related pairs.
 Considered alongside findings from Maxwell and Huff (2022), there is growing evidence that JOL reactivity on cue-target word pairs reflects the contributions of a relational process.

 Positive JOL Reactivity in the Absence of Strong-Relatedness Cues

 As noted above, there is increasing evidence that positive JOL reactivity on cue-target pairs reflects the contributions of a relational encoding process.
 However, the specific link between relational encoding and cue-strengthening processes remains unclear.
 Moreover, although both the cue-strengthening and relational encoding accounts propose that cue-target relations moderate JOL reactivity, each account emphasizes different aspects of pair relatedness.
 For example, pair relatedness can be divided into a priori and a posteriori relations (see Koriat, 1981).
 First, a priori relatedness represents the probability that a cue word within a paired-associate would elicit the target as a response.
-As such, a priori relatedness is thought to represent the extent to which a concept is linked to related concepts within an associative network and is best represented by free-association norms (e.g., De Deyne et al., 2019; Nelson, McEvoy, & Schrieber, 2004).
+As such, a priori relatedness is thought to reflect the extent to which a concepts are linked within an associative network and is best represented by free-association norms (e.g., De Deyne et al., 2019; Nelson, McEvoy, & Schrieber, 2004).
 A priori relatedness is critical for cued-recall testing, as pairs which are low in a priori relatedness would have targets which are more difficult to retrieve at test.
-Separately, a posteriori relatedness reflects the degree to which a cue and target are perceived as being related.
-Thus, JOLs are particularly sensitive to changes in a posteriori associations, as pairs which are perceived as being strongly related typically receive higher JOLs relative to pairs perceived as being unrelated.
+Separately, a posteriori relatedness refers to the judged relatedness between the cue and target when both are presented together at encoding.
+As such, it reflects particpants’ in the moment perceptions of pair relatedness, irrespective of response probabilities (Koriat, 1981).
+JOLs are particularly sensitive to changes in a posteriori associations, as pairs which are perceived at encoding as being strongly related typically receive higher JOLs relative to pairs perceived as being unrelated.

-Importantly, a priori and a posteriori associations are not mutually exclusive, and related cue-target pairs may be high in one or both types of relatedness.
-Regarding JOL reactivity, the cue-strengthening account predicts that a posteriori relatedness drives positive JOL reactivity on related cue-target pairs.
-This is because, as per this account, making JOLs primarily strengthens perceptible relatedness cues which inform the magnitude of participants’ JOLs.
-Separately, the relational encoding account of reactivity posits that a priori relatedness also contributes to positive JOL reactivity, as this account proposes that JOLs specifically strengthen the pre-existing, underlying relations between cue and target.
-Thus, the relational encoding and cue-strengthening accounts emphasize different aspects of relatedness as mechanism underlying JOL reactivity.
+Importantly, a priori and a posteriori associations are not mutually exclusive, as related cue-target word pairs may be high in one or both types of relatedness.
+Regarding JOL reactivity, the cue-strengthening account predicts that a priori relatedness drives positive JOL reactivity on related cue-target pairs.
+This is because, per this account, reactivity will occur whenever the method of testing is sensitive to cues strengthened at encoding.
+Thus, relatedness cues strengthened within this context readily facilitate cued-recall.
+Separately, the relational encoding account posits that a posteriori relatedness also contributes to positive JOL reactivity.
+This is because the relational account proposes that JOLs specifically strengthen the pre-existing, underlying relations between cue and target, which may not be fully captured in terms of a priori associations (i.e., backward pairs).
+Thus, the relational encoding and cue-strengthening accounts emphasize different aspects of relatedness as mechanisms underlying JOL reactivity.